German submarine U-569: First and second patrols

 U-569's first patrol was from Trondheim in Norway, she headed for the Atlantic Ocean via the gap separating Iceland and the Faroe Islands.
 She arrived at St. Nazaire in occupied France, on 21 September 1941.

 Having left St. Nazaire on 12 October 1941, U-569 made for the Newfoundland and Labrador coast.
 She returned to her French base on 12 November.

 Third patrol

 The submarine was attacked by a Fairey Swordfish west of Gibraltar on 16 December 1941.
 She, along with four other U-boats, was to have operated in the Mediterranean, but the damage was such that she had to return to St. Nazaire.

 Fourth and fifth patrols

 U-569 sank the Hengist on 8 March 1942 northwest of Cape Wrath (Scotland) and returned to France (La Pallice), on 2 April 1942.

-On her fifth sortie, she damaged the Pontypridd northeast of St. Johns, Newfoundland, on 11 June 1942 and took the master prisoner.
+On her fifth sortie, she damaged the Pontypridd northeast of St. John's, Newfoundland, on 11 June 1942 and took the master prisoner.
 She returned to La Pallice on the 28th.